kasimblc/youtube-web-scraping-bot/README.en.md

 pip install --upgrade webdriver-manager
 ```

-## Usage
+## Usage Steps
-1. **Run the script**:
+1. **Run the Script**:
     ```sh
     python YoutubeBot.py
     or
     python3 YoutubeBot.py
     ```

-2. **Choose Search Method**:
+2. **Choose the Search Method**:
-   - When the script is executed, you will be prompted to choose one of the following search methods:
+   - When the script is run, you will be prompted to choose one of the following search methods:
      - **1: Standard Search**:
        - Enter a search term to fetch videos.
-       - Global search is performed by default, as no language or country restrictions are set.
+       - By default, a global search is performed without language or country restrictions.
-       - All videos matching the search term will be retrieved.
+       - All videos matching the search term are retrieved.
-     - **2: Custom Search**:
+     - **2: Advanced Search**:
        - Allows for advanced search options.
 You can specify:
          - **Number of Videos**: Define how many videos to fetch.
-Enter `0` to retrieve all videos.
+Enter `0` to fetch all videos.
-         - **Search Language**: Specify the language (e.g., `en` for English or `tr` for Turkish).
-If left empty, no language filter will be applied.
+         - **Search Language**: Specify the language (e.g., `en` for English, `tr` for Turkish).
+If left blank, no language filter will be applied.
-         - **Search Country**: Specify the country (e.g., `US` for the United States or `TR` for Turkey).
-If left empty, no country filter will be applied.
+         - **Search Country**: Specify the country (e.g., `US` for the United States, `TR` for Turkey).
+If left blank, no country filter will be applied.
-       - These options enable you to customize your search for more specific results.
+       - These options allow you to make your search more specific.
      - **3: Resume Previous Search**:
-       - If a previous search exists, enter its search term to continue scraping from where it was last interrupted.
+       - If a search was previously initiated, enter the search term to continue from where it left off.
        - If no saved data is found, you will be prompted to start a new search.

-3. **Background Operation**:
+     - **4: Single URL Search**:
+       - Enter a specific YouTube video URL to fetch its metadata.
+       - This method only processes one video and displays its metadata on the screen.
+       - The metadata is not saved to the database, allowing for quick viewing.

+---

+## Additional Information
+### Background Process:
    - The script operates entirely in the background.
 It does not open a browser window or graphical interface.
-All actions are handled programmatically.
+All processes are performed programmatically.

-4. **Data Output**:
+### Data Output:
-   - Extracted video metadata will be saved in a CSV file in the current directory.
-Each row will include video titles, URLs, and any additional available metadata.
+   - Retrieved video metadata is saved as a **CSV file** in the directory where the script is run.
+Each row contains video titles, URLs, and other available metadata.

-5. **Error Handling**:
+### Error Handling:
-   - If certain video data is hidden (e.g., due to channel restrictions), the missing values will be displayed as `Null`.
+   - If certain video data is hidden (e.g., due to channel restrictions), missing values are displayed as `Null`.
-   - Errors encountered during processing will be logged in the terminal and flagged as `Error` in the output file.
+   - Any errors encountered during the process are displayed in the terminal and marked as `Error` in the output file.

-6. **Resume Functionality**:
+### Resume Functionality:
-   - If the script is interrupted, it can resume scraping from where it left off without losing previously collected data.
+   - If the script is interrupted, it can resume the scraping process from where it left off without losing previously collected data.

 ## Contributing
 Feel free to submit issues or pull requests if you find any bugs or have suggestions for improvements.